poviolabs/ecs-deploy-cli/README.md

 Use [docker buildx](https://docs.docker.com/buildx/working-with-buildx/) to build on ARM / Apple M1.

-#### --watch and --watchTimeout [ms]
+#### --watch

-Set a timeout how long to watch the ecs-deploy process for.
-Defaults to 10 minutes.
+In CI, wait for ecs-deploy to complete.
+This could take a while so set a timeout on the CI.

 ## How it works